-More and more organisations are recognising the value of employing graduates from the humanities and social sciences.
-Our students offer innovative approaches to problem solving, aptitude for logical argument, curiosity, inventiveness, critical thinking and the ability to synthesise information quickly, in addition to highly effective communication skills – all of which transfer readily to the workplace.
+Our students offer innovative approaches to problem solving, curiosity, inventiveness, critical thinking, ability to synthesise information quickly, in addition to highly effective communication skills – all of which transfer readily into workplaces.

 Professional experience is a central component of all teacher-education and social work programs at the University of Sydney.